-- 10. Click the Proceed using AutoRg button to proceed to the Dimensionless Kratky Plot window using RAW's automatic fitting for $R{\rm g}$. - 11.
+- 10. Click the Proceed using AutoRg button to proceed to the Dimensionless Kratky Plot window using RAW's automatic fitting for R_g . - 11.
 By default, the plot is the Dimensionless R_g plot.
 Use the drop-down "Plot" menu at the top to select the Normalized (by I(0)) and Dimensionless Vc plots. - Tip: The dashed gray lines on the Dimensionless (Rg) plot are guidelines for a globular protein.
 For a globular protein the peak position should be at $qR_g = \sqrt{3} \approx 1.73$, while peak height should be $3/e \approx 1.1$.

-- 12. Return to the Dimensionless R_g plot.
+12. Return to the Dimensionless R_g plot.
 Use the check boxes to hide the partially_folded and unfolded data sets on the plot.
-Note that both the lysozyme and GI data look very similar on this plot, showing they have similar shapes and (lack of) flexibility. - Tip: You can click on the colored line in the Color column to change the color of an item on the plot.
+Note that both the lysozyme and GI data look very similar on this plot, showing they have similar shapes and (lack of) flexibility.